American rubyspot

 The American rubyspot (Hetaerina americana) is a damselfly of the family Calopterygidae.

-Males have a lustrous red head and thorax.
+Males have a lustrous red head and thorax and a large red spot at the base of each wing.
 The abdomen of both genders is brilliant green.

-The female may have either green or copper colored marks on the thorax.
+The female may have either green or copper colored marks on the thorax and possess faint amber wing spots with patterned bodies that vary from brown to green.
+The species has served as a widely used model system in studies of sexual selection, territorial behavior, and population genetics.